euphonie/study-notes/Engineering Tools/Cloud/GCP/Cloud Storage/Cloud DataStore.md

 - Use asynchronous calls
 - Use cursors instead of offsets
 	- Retrieve a query's results in convenient batches
-	- Don't incur the overhead of
+	- Don't incur the overhead of a query offset
 - Use query types
 > image querytype